Performance Limits of Single-Anchor Millimeter-Wave Positioning: Asymptotic Analysis and Geometric Interpretation of Fisher Information

 where

-It can be shown that for practical scenarios with $\|\vect{v}\|_2/c\ll 1$
+It can be shown that for practical scenarios with $\|\vect{v}_{\text{R}}\|_2/c\ll 1$

-\end{definition} We now present the main result for the dynamic scenario: \begin{theorem} The EFIM for the position $\vect{p}_{\text{R}}$, orientation $\alpha_{\text{R}}$ and velocity $\vect{v}$ of the receiver when the orientation of the transmitter is known and the time of transmission is unknown can be asymptotically expressed as
+\end{definition} We now present the main result for the dynamic scenario: \begin{theorem} \emph{(Mobile receiver localization)} The EFIM for the position $\vect{p}_{\text{R}}$, orientation $\alpha_{\text{R}}$ and velocity $\vect{v}_{\text{R}}$ of an imperfectly synchronized mobile receiver, when the position $\vect{p}_{\text{T}}$ and orientation $\alpha_{\text{T}}$ of the static transmitter are known, can be asymptotically expressed as

 where the information from the LOS path is described by